 It's important to keep food safety in mind as you shop.
 Keep raw meat, poultry and seafood separate from ready-to-eat foods like fruit, vegetables and bread.
-Don't purchase bruised or damaged produce, or canned goods that are dented, leaking, bulging or rusted, as these may become a breeding ground for harmful bacteria.
+Embrace fruits and vegetables that are oddly shaped but don't purchase bruised or damaged produce, or canned goods that are dented, leaking, bulging or rusted, as these may become a breeding ground for harmful bacteria.

-Buy cold foods last and bring foods directly home from the grocery store.
-Remember to always refrigerate perishable foods, such as raw meat or poultry, within two hours.
+Choose cold foods last and bring foods directly home from the grocery store.
+Always refrigerate perishable foods, such as raw meat or poultry, right away.

 Working in the Kitchen

 In a holiday kitchen filled with family and friends, all hands may be on deck, but are those hands clean?
-Make sure everyone washes their hands thoroughly with warm water and soap for 20 seconds before and after handling food.
+Make sure everyone washes their hands thoroughly with clean, running water and soap for 20 seconds before and after handling food.

 And when baking delicious holiday treats, remember that no one should eat raw cookie dough or brownie batter.
 Have children take the Cookie Rookie Pledge before they assist in the kitchen.